cothienlac86/imagessan/README.md

 * Added more samples of characters ending in viraam
 * Added list of sanskrit ligatures (TITUS) to training text
 * Add optional unicharambigs substitutions (one way only) - ma for bha, gha for dha etc

+#### Sample Box/Tiff pairs for Sanskrit (Devanagri) along with other required input files
+(trainingdata-s21 and trainingdata-s95 folders)

+#### traineddata files for Sanskrit (devanagari)
+(generated traineddata files for s000, s21, s22, s30, s34 and s95 are in tessdata folder)

+#### OCR evaluation with different sets of input
+(ocr-s21, ocr-s22, ocr-s30, ocr-s34, ocr-s95 folders have the accuracy results and reports)